siobyrne/young-dressage-horse-program-analysis/README.md

 Next, I looked up each horse in the United States Dressage Federation (USDF) database, to determine a) what is the highest level to which this horse competed?,  and b) did this horse ever compete at the CDI (international) level?
 For a), I did not consider scores received—I was only concerned if that horse had a test on its record at that level.
 Therefore, this analysis does not differentiate between high and low scoring horses at any level.
 For b), I only considered horses to be CDI competitors if they had competed at a CDI at a level OTHER THAN FEI Young Horse tests.

 I had the most difficulty acquiring the data on bloodlines and breeders, ironically.
 Because so many people fail to include this information on entry forms, lots of the data was incomplete.
 USEF does have a horse search function on their website, but they only list sire and dam (no damsire), and frequently the breeder and country of birth are left out.
+The USDF database also has frequently incomplete pedigree and breeder data.
 Finding this information required a lot of detective work in some cases, frequently utilizing Horse Telex (www.horsetelex.com), a pedigree database.
 I also utilized old Eurodressage and DressageDaily articles about various years of the championships.

 ## Analysis Overview